Ian Harvey: England

 Harvey played for Gloucestershire from 1999 to 2003 in the English County Championship and domestic one-day competitions.
 He was an integral part of the team that won a number of one-day trophies, including four one-day finals in a row.
-Harvey also scored the first Twenty20 cricket century in 2003, and scored three T20 centuries in all.
+On 23 June 2003, Harvey scored the first century in Twenty20 cricket, and went on to score three T20 centuries in all.
 In 2004 he switched counties to play for Yorkshire for whom he played until 2005.

 For 2006, he returned to play for Gloucestershire in the County Championship and Victoria in the Pura Cup.
 He signed to play for Derbyshire in 2007, but did not play a full season as his clearance to play as an English-qualified player was not received from the Home Office.
 Approval was delayed as a result of a drink-driving conviction, a decision which upset Derbyshire chief executive John Sears.
 Derbyshire allowed Harvey to play for Middleton Cricket Club for a weekend as a temporary replacement for their professional.

 South Africa

-For the 2005–06 season, Harvey played with the South African provincial side Nashua-Western Province Boland, where he also coached and commentated, sometimes doing two or all three at once.
+For the 2005–06 season, Harvey rejected a one-year contract from Victoria and opted to play for the South African side Cape Cobras, during the stint he was also involved in coaching of the team.

 Twenty20

 Harvey excelled in the Twenty20 format, initially for Gloucestershire and Victoria.
 He also played in the first Indian Cricket League Twenty20 competition in 2007 for Chennai Superstars.
 He played in the Chennai team that won the inaugural league.
 He won both the man of the match award for the final and the player of the tournament award.

 Being a specialist Twenty20 player, he signed short-term deals especially for the Twenty20 with Hampshire Hawks in 2008 and Northamptonshire Steelbacks in 2009.
 On his debut for Northants, he scored 12 with the bat but starred with the ball taking 4 for 18 off 4 overs to help them to a 17-run win against Warwickshire Bears.
-Harvey contracted swine flu, which kept him out of the quarter finals which Northamptonshire won.
+Harvey contracted swine flu, which kept him out of the quarter-finals which Northamptonshire won.
 He returned to play in the finals day of the competition.

 In February 2010, Harvey signed to play T20 and first-class matches for Zimbabwean franchise Southern Rocks.